lukekaye/msc-projects/README.md

 As I am still studying the course, this repository is unfinished and will be updated as projects are completed.

-Currently in the process of uploading:
-- Machine Learning Analyses of Twitter & Weather Data
-- Big Data Analytics for Relational & Graph Data on New York Taxi Trips
-- Bayesian Analysis of Cross Country Race Times

 ## Machine Learning Analyses of Twitter & Weather Data

 The analyses for these datasets were disjoint; they are therefore introduced separately.